Faced with daily aggressions, our hair can become weakened, leading to the dreaded breakage and unwanted split ends.

-These two enemies of hair wellness are not only unsightly; they often reveal deeper imbalances related to our practices and our environment.
+These two enemies of hair well-being are not only unsightly; they often reveal deeper imbalances related to our practices and environment.

 Also read: Brittle hair, what to do?